About Sky Loom Weavers

 As a child, Penny’s grandmother had taught her to weave.
 They attended Penland School of Craft in North Carolina when Penny was 13 years old and came home with a four harness Macomber Loom and boxes of cotton yarn.
 When Penny finished college and got married, her father sent the loom along with her to Texas.
 Knitting needles won Penny’s attention while the loom languished over the years.
 Penny eventually tired of knitting so Peggy suggested she learn how to spin, something she had always wanted to do.
 She attended spinning classes in Missouri and loved it.
 Penny ordered a spinning wheel and several drop spindles and eventually taught Peggy how to spin.

 Peggy and Penny both jumped full-force into spinning, weaving, and dyeing.
-They each have lots of spinning wheels, spindles, and looms and use them all of the time.
+They each have lots of spinning wheels, spindles, and looms and use them all the time.
 They created Sky Loom Weavers to be able to sell the things they produce.
-Sky Loom Weavers is a vendor at fiber festivals such as Kid ‘n Ewe in Boerne, TX, Knit 1 Oxford Fiber Festival in Oxford, MS, Yellow Rose Fiber Festival in Sequin, TX, and the Hot Springs Fiber Extravaganza in Hot Springs, AR.
-They also sell their wares at several fiber retreats in Louisiana and Florida.
-Penny and Peggy teach weaving on triangle looms, Cricket and Flip table looms, and large floor looms.
-They generally have a spring dyeing weekend using natural dyes and many dye days throughout nice weather using chemical dyes for dyeing fiber and yarn.
+Sky Loom Weavers is a vendor at fiber festivals such as Kid ‘n Ewe in Kerrville, TX, Yellow Rose Fiber Festival in Sequin, TX, and Fiber Christmas in July in Kellyville, OK.
+They also sell their wares at a fiber retreat in Florida.
+Penny and Peggy teach weaving on Cricket looms, and large floor looms.
+They generally have a spring and/or fall dyeing weekend using natural dyes and many dye days throughout nice weather using chemical dyes for dyeing fiber and yarn.

 Penny’s studio is open for tours by children’s groups, textile classes, and many local groups interested in raising fiber animals, processing the fleeces, dyeing, spinning, and weaving.
-Both Peggy and Penny demonstrate spinning at various locations including The Civil War Re-enactment at Liendo Plantation in Hempstead, TX.
+Both Peggy and Penny demonstrate spinning at various locations including The Civil War Reenactment at Liendo Plantation in Hempstead, TX and the Katy FolkLife Festival in Katy, TX.

 What We Do...